Want to know the best area to stay in Paris with your family?

 4th Arrondissement (4e) Le Marais/ Hotel de Ville

-If you’re a history buff, then you may want to visit the Medieval quarter of Paris, the 4th arrondissement.
+If you’re a history buff, then you may want to stay in a hotel in the Medieval quarter of Paris, the 4th arrondissement.

 In this quarter, you will find the two islands of Paris: Ile de Louis and Ile de la Cite which are the two oldest parts of Paris.
 The Ile de la Cite was the birthplace of Paris over 2000 years ago and here you will find the Notre Dame Cathedral.
 Most people visit the Ile de Louis for an ice-cream from Berthillon, the most famous ice-cream retailer in Paris.